The VLDL calculator enables you to assess your VLDL cholesterol levels accurately. Learn More!

 Therefore, based on the lipid profile results, Anika's estimated VLDL cholesterol level is 40 mg/dL.

-Given Anika's low activity levels, it's crucial for her to take proactive steps to manage her cholesterol levels and overall cardiovascular health.
+Given Anika's low activity levels, she must take proactive steps to manage her cholesterol levels and overall cardiovascular health.
 Incorporating regular exercise into her routine, adopting a healthy and balanced diet low in saturated and trans fats, and maintaining a healthy weight can all contribute to lowering VLDL cholesterol levels and reducing the risk of associated health issues.

-Well, you can't directly measure it, but there's a way to get an estimate.
+You can't directly measure it, but there's a way to get an estimate.
 You'll need to undergo a blood test to measure your triglyceride level instead.
 When you have a blood test, the lab will use your triglyceride level to approximate your VLDL level.
 Generally, your VLDL level is about one-fifth of your triglyceride level.
-Therefore, by examining your triglyceride level, the lab can provide a reasonable estimation of your VLDL level.
+Therefore, by examining your triglyceride level, the lab can reasonably estimate your VLDL level.

 But here's the thing: this estimation method may not work well if your triglyceride level is really high.
 In such cases, it's important to consult with your healthcare provider for a more accurate assessment and guidance regarding your VLDL level.